“It’s More Than Robots”

-Founded in 1989 by inventor and entrepreneur Dean Kamen, FIRST (For the Inspiration and Recognition of Science and Technologies) is the leading nonprofit STEM-engagement program for youth worldwide, not only inspiring young people’s interest in STEM-related careers, but also imbuing them with skills essential in the workplace through the values of Gracious Professionalism and Coopertition.
-With its four different youth programs spanning kindergarten to Grade 12, FIRST is has a far reach, inspiring young people of all ages.
+Founded in 1989 by inventor and entrepreneur Dean Kamen, FIRST® (For the Inspiration and Recognition of Science and Technologies) is the leading nonprofit STEM-engagement program for youth worldwide, not only inspiring young people’s interest in STEM-related careers, but also imbuing them with skills essential in the workplace through the values of Gracious Professionalism and Cooperation.
+With its four different youth programs spanning kindergarten to grade 12, FIRST has a far reach, inspiring young people of school age.

-Challenges students to design, build, and program game-playing robots weighing up to 120 pounds in a six-week period.
-This is the competition our team participates in.
+Designed for high school-aged students, FRC challenges students to design, build, and program game-playing robots weighing up to 120 pounds in a six-week period.
+This is the competition the Jackson Robotics Team participates in.